n17r4m/mpyx/README.md

 A python library for embarrassingly easy parallelism
 ----------------------------------------------------

+Note: Not wildy used, kinda beta, probably over sensationalized.

 The number of CPU cores in modern computers is increasing at a substantial rate.
 For example, a high end server or workstation may now have up to 64 physical cores, or up to 128 available threads!